oracle-livelabs/apex/object-storage-workflow/create-application/create-application.md

     ![Install Dataset](images/project-data-3.png " ")

-5. Click **Create Application** and deselect all features from the Features section
+5. Click **Create Application** and deselect all features from the Features section.

     >**Note: While these features are important for any new application, to maintain simplicity, choose to deselect them at this time.
 These features can be added at a later time.
 To read more about APEX application features, click [here](https://docs.oracle.com/en/database/oracle/apex/23.1/htmdb/managing-feature-pages.html)**